On the Rocks

 696 10th Ave at 49th St, Hell’s Kitchen

 The Place: A small whiskey bar that has a solid crowd of male Hell’s Kitchen regulars.

 The Time: Thursday May 18, 9pm.
 I went by myself to see A Doll’s House Part 2 on Broadway, and a friend of mine went by herself to see a different play, so we decided to meet for a drink after.
-Her show got out later than mine did, so I had an hour to kill while waiting for her.
+Her show gets out later than mine does, so I have an hour to kill while waiting for her.
 I’d heard of On the Rocks from a friend who used to live in the neighborhood and since most bars in HK either suck or are super expensive, I thought I’d give it a shot.

 The Bartender: A nice guy named Josh who I chat with a little bit.
 He eventually apologizes to me for his barback (see below).

 The Drank: My go-to, an Old Fashioned.
 There’s no menu, and before I get a chance to look at what they have, Josh suggests Buffalo Trace bourbon which is a classic move that won’t break the bank so I accept and appreciate it.